 I just use their free version, and you can do the same to have access to all of their amazing free personal finance software.
 There’s no catch at all, it’s seriously free, and there are no hidden fees.

-Personal Capital security – Your info is safe!
+Personal Capital security – Is Personal Capital safe?

 The security of your financial information is very important, so, of course, I want to talk about this topic in my Personal Capital review.